ejy921/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.

 I initially struggled with learning how everything in the app really worked, but over time I became familiar and was able to easily understand what aspect and what part I had to look for in various tasks to edit what I wanted to change.
+Also, there were a lot of JavaScript syntax that I had forgotten, but going through the resources really helped solidify my knowledge of JavaScript and web development in general.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2022] [dividing-by-zaro]
+    CodePath

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.